 Sensitivity to alcohol

-Some apparent allergic reactions to alcohol are due to inherited defects in alcohol metabolising enzymes or allergy to other contents of the drink such as colouring agents, preservatives or flavouring.
+Some apparent allergic reactions to alcohol are due to inherited defects in alcohol metabolising enzymes or allergy to other contents or additives in the drink such as colouring agents, preservatives, or flavouring.

 Interactions of alcohol with dermatological medications

 Some medicines used to treat dermatological disorders should not be taken with alcohol.
 Examples include: